How To Clear Histamine From Body

 DAO Enzyme Supplements: How They Work and Usage

 DAO enzyme supplements can help break down histamine in the digestive tract, reducing symptoms of histamine intolerance.
 These supplements are particularly useful for those with DAO deficiency.
-These treat heart rhythm irregularities antihypertensives, which treat high blood pressure muscle relaxants narcotics local anesthetics They should be taken before meals to aid in the digestion of histamine-containing foods.
+These treat heart rhythm irregularities antihypertensives, which treat high blood pressure; muscle relaxants narcotics local anesthetics They should be taken before meals to aid in the digestion of histamine-containing foods.

 Lifestyle Changes